opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 ## Add actions

 The final step in creating a monitor is to add one or more actions.
-Actions send notifications when trigger conditions are met and support [Slack](https://slack.com/), [Amazon Chime](https://aws.amazon.com/chime/), and webhooks.
+Actions send notifications when trigger conditions are met and support [Slack](https://slack.com/), [Amazon Chime](https://aws.amazon.com/chime/), [Amazon SNS](https://aws.amazon.com/sns/), and webhooks.

 If you don't want to receive notifications for alerts, you don't have to add actions to your triggers.
 Instead, you can periodically check Kibana.
 {: .tip }